 Because treatment takes a lot of time, they will need a lot of patience to see the treatment through to its finality.

-Therapists are trustworthy as they are expected to keep patient information confidential.
+Therapists are trustworthy because they are expected to keep patient information confidential.

-They must have the ability to understand and put their perspective to that of their patients’ experiences to help them understand the cause of their feelings.
+They must have the ability to understand and put their perspective on their patients’ experiences to help them understand the cause of their feelings.

 Critical thinking skills